olitomlinson/dapr-workflows-scheduled-job-runner/README.md

 This example also leverages Dapr Jobs API to create 2 independent *job schedules*, that both signal the Workflow process when its time to run the Activities.

+### Why use the Jobs API for scheduling?
+Why not just use `context.CreateTimer()` included in the Workflow SDK?

+It's a great question.
+As it stands, the Workflow SDK does not have support for CRON like scheduling of timers, but Dapr Jobs API does!

+Also, given that this design is driven by an external Event (rather than a durable timer) this allows a 3rd party to manually invoke the workflow (...and run the Activities!) at any time, circumventing the schedule.
+Which is handy if you need that flexibility, particularly when testing.

+## Instructions
 **1. Run the example**

 `docker compose build`